petrowsky/filemaker.tmbundle/Support/help.markdown

 # History

+(As far as I can deduce.)

-Original bundle by [Charles Ross](http://code.google.com/p/filemaker-textmate-bundle/) Next incarnation by [Matt Petrowsky](http://github.com/petrowsky) (simplified version)
+Original bundle by [Charles Ross](http://code.google.com/p/filemaker-textmate-bundle/) Bundle modified at some point by Jonathan Stark.
+Next incarnation by [Matt Petrowsky](http://github.com/petrowsky) (simplified version)
 Forked 3/12/11 from Matt by Donovan Chandler (added commands and additional languages)